isomerpages/moe-ganengsengpri/_values-at-gesps/CCE Curriculum.md

 <img src="/images/photo1668928635.jpeg" style="width:85%">

-To better inculcate 21st century learners with the right values on and offline, the school put together a cyberwellness program that advocates students to exhibit positive behavior when using ICT.
+To better inculcate 21st&nbsp;century learners with the right values on and offline, the school put together a cyberwellness program that advocates students to exhibit positive behavior when using ICT.
 Students are taught and reminded of the cyberwellness messages during ICT programmes and lessons.